 proguard for minification and obfuscation.
 And when using NDK, dwarf debug files need to be uploaded.
 Flutter Web requires sourcemaps and iOS apps also require dwarf debug information files.

-Try out the Alpha version of the Sentry Dart Plugin, which uploads debug symbols automatically for you, or follow the manual steps below.
+Try out the Beta version of the Sentry Dart Plugin, which uploads debug symbols automatically for you, or follow the manual steps below.

 Sentry requires a dSYM upload to symbolicate your crash logs.
 The symbolication process unscrambles Apple’s crash logs to reveal the function, file names, and line numbers of the crash.
 Learn how to upload the dSYM files.